 What you must do is Increase your persuasive prowess by being:

 - Persistent.
-Sales persuaders say that 80% of sales are seized on the fifth call, recognizing that one of their most persuasive abilities is a refusal to give up.
-They added that more than 75% of salespeople negatively tag contacts after the third call fails.
+Sales persuaders say that 80% of sales are seized on the fifth call, recognising that one of their most persuasive abilities is refusal to give up.
+They added that more than 75% of sales people negatively tag contacts after the third call fails.

 - Positive.
 The best persuaders are the most confident and positive about themselves and what they can achieve, the company they represent, the products or services they sell, and the prospects they are attempting to sell to.
 They have that superior feeling and power to persuade as they make prospects feel the same way.

-- Persuasion experts recognize that prospects would want to know one thing – WIIFM or ‘what’s in it for me’.
-This is where the persuader’s expertise in probing and drawing the prospect’s need comes in.
+- Personalizing.
+Persuasion experts recognize that prospects would want to know one thing – WIIFM or ‘what’s in it for me’.
+This is where the persuaders expertise in probing and drawing the prospect’s need comes in.

 Prospects can tell when you are genuinely interested in the product or service you are offering, and they very well know when you can stand or not behind them.
 Your prospects will be able to detect whether you are being yourself or pretending to be putting on somebody else’s robe.